-It includes the extensive open grassland and bush clump mosaics and the moist grassland unit on low lying areas.
-The extensive open grassland and bush clump mosaics provide potential suitable foraging habitat for some collision-prone bird species, including the Northern Black Korhaan (Afrotis afraoides) with the potential to interact (e.g. collide) with the proposed electrical infrastructure.
-However, reporting rates for threatened and near threatened bird species are relatively low, thereby suggesting a medium sensitivity rating instead of a high sensitivity even though the majority of the habitat is natural.
+The extensive open grassland provide potential suitable foraging habitat for some collision-prone bird species, including the Northern Black Korhaan (Afrotis afraoides) with the potential to interact (e.g. collide) with the proposed electrical infrastructure.
+However, the density and occurrence of these species were significantly low when compared to similar habitat adjacent to the study site.
+In addition, reporting rates for threatened and near threatened bird species are also relatively low, thereby suggesting a medium sensitivity rating instead of a high sensitivity even though the majority of the habitat is natural.
 In addition, the open grassland and bush clump mosaics are widespread in the region.